 - X4.
-For this draft LAD we have used the methodology set out in the 2014/15 final LAD that we issued on 9 December 2015, the 2013/14 final LAD that we issued on 22 December 2014 and the 2012/13 final LAD that we issued on 27 May 2014. - X5.
+For this final LAD we have used the methodology set out in the 2015/16 draft LAD that we issued on 31 October 2016, the 2014/15 final LAD that we issued on 9 December 2015, the 2013/14 final LAD that we issued on 22 December 2014 and the 2012/13 final LAD that we issued on 27 May 2014. - X5.
 The key parts of our methodology are: - X5.1 Identifying QLPs for the 2015/16 TDL.
 After reviewing information from last year's TDL disclosures, and new information provided by potential QLPs through section 82 of the Act, we identified a list of QLPs required to contribute to the 2015/16 TDL.1 - X5.2.
 The approach to calculating qualified revenue.
 Each QLP's gross telecommunications services revenue (including the qualified revenue of any interconnected bodies corporate) was identified and the following amounts were subtracted: - X5.2.1 total payments made to other QLPs for telecommunications services; - X5.2.2 total payments made to non-QLPs for telecommunications services initially provided by another QLP; and - X5.2.3 the total cost of any non-telecommunications goods and services that were included in gross telecommunications services revenue. - X5.3 Compliance and assurance.
-To ensure the accuracy and integrity of the draft LAD (and the future final LAD), each QLP was required to provide us with either an audit report or an assurance report prepared by an independent auditor.
+To ensure the accuracy and integrity of the draft and final LAD's, each QLP was required to provide us with either an audit report or an assurance report prepared by an independent auditor.
 We also reviewed each QLP's qualified revenue calculation for compliance and followed up on several concerns that we identified.
 In most cases the QLP was able to provide a satisfactory explanation or additional information when requested.
-Our compliance review also identified the need for QLPs and their auditors to take note of revisions to our templates and instructions, as in one instance a failure to do so led to a material adjustment to a QLP's share of the TDL.
+Our compliance review also identified the need for QLPs and their auditors to take note of revisions to our templates and instructions, as in one instance a failure to do so led to a material adjustment to a QLP's share of the TDL. - X5.4 Subsequent to issuing our draft LAD, we liaised with Trustpower regarding its treatment of revenue from customers who purchased both telecommunication and electricity services.
+We agreed with Trustpower that it should submit revised schedules based on its restated financial statements.
+As a result Trustpower's qualified revenue increased.